ellojess/Divvy/jt-proposal.md

 ## Car
 **ONE additional feature**

-Work out kinks in web scraper and implement the web scraper API into the iOS framework
+Work out kinks in web scraper and implement the web scraper API into the iOS framework.
+Currently web scraper can only scrape categories but it needs to be able to scrape price, image, and other details as well.

+Web Scraper Repo can be found here: https://github.com/ellojess/MakeScraper

 ## Personal Achievement Goals: